8ta4/say/DONTREADME.md

 `say` allows you to transcribe your speech into text quickly.
 You can use the transcription right away for your purposes, such as writing, editing, or sharing.

+`say` boasts sub-second latency.
+To put it in perspective, Jacob Nielsen says "[1.0 second is about the limit for the user's flow of thought to stay uninterrupted](https://www.nngroup.com/articles/response-times-3-important-limits/#:~:text=1.0%20second%20is%20about%20the%20limit%20for%20the%20user's%20flow%20of%20thought%20to%20stay%20uninterrupted)".

 `say` isn't designed to provide real-time feedback.
 It aims to let you express your thoughts without interruption or distraction.

 To achieve fast transcription, `say` uses some existing APIs that offer low-latency transcription and topic segmentation. `say` doesn't need to create its own algorithms for these tasks.